asheth22/Employee-Tracker/README.md

 # Employee-Tracker

-This is node.js command line application that for managing a company's employees using node, inquirer, and MySQL.The application uses employee_trackerdb with three tables: department, role, and employee for storing data.
+This is node.js command line application designed for managing a company's employees using node, inquirer, and MySQL.The application uses employee_trackerdb with three tables: department, role, and employee for storing data.

 ## Application Features
 ```